Supporting Multiple Clients

 When an application operates on a file inside a concurrent transaction, the MicroKernel locks only the affected records and pages in the file, as follows:

-The MicroKernel locks one or more records in a Get or Step operation if that operation has been specifically called with a read lock bias or if that operation has inherited a read lock bias from the Begin Transaction operation.
-(See Locks for information about locks and lock biases.)
+•The MicroKernel locks one or more records in a Get or Step operation if that operation has been specifically called with a read lock bias or if that operation has inherited a read lock bias from the Begin Transaction operation.
+(See

-The MicroKernel locks records on a data page being modified in an insert, update, or delete operation.
+•The MicroKernel locks records on a data page being modified in an insert, update, or delete operation.
 Additionally, if the record is a variable-length record, the MicroKernel locks all the variable pages containing portions of the record.
 Finally, the MicroKernel locks entries on any index pages that will be modified as a result of the insert, update, or delete operation.
 A small percentage of index page changes may cause entries to move from one page to another.
 An example is when an index page is split or combined.
 These changes will result in a full page lock on the index page until the transaction is completed.

 As with exclusive transactions, other tasks can always read data that is locked from within a concurrent transaction.
 In any data file, multiple tasks can have their own concurrent transactions operating, in which they are performing insert, update, or delete operations, or in which they are performing Get or Step operations that contain read lock biases.
 The only restriction on these activities is that no two tasks can lock the same record or page simultaneously from their respective concurrent transactions.